 Pricing and Availability

-VidNotes is available on iOS, the web at app.vidnotes.app, and as a Chrome extension.
-Android is coming soon.
+VidNotes is on iOS, the web at app.vidnotes.app, and as a Chrome extension.
+Android is now live on Google Play.
 Pricing is $9.99 per month or $49.99 per year, with a free trial.
-For legal professionals processing multiple hearing recordings, this is a fraction of the cost of expedited official transcripts.
+For legal professionals processing multiple hearing recordings, that's a fraction of the cost of expedited official transcripts.

 Frequently Asked Questions